irinayiwei/YouTube-Subscriber-Prediction/README.md

 ## Backlog
 **Develop Theme**:

-Optimally, this project will help business stakeholders to compare the future growth of entry-level YouTube channels and choose the ideal candidates for marketing cooperation opportunities.
+Optimally, this project will help business stakeholders to compare the future growth of entry-level YouTube channels and choose the ideal candidates for product promotion opportunities.
 By identifying the potential of new channels at an early stage, this project helps marketers find the at a minimal cost while achieving the best business outcome. provide quantitative support on .
+Since young channels in general

 **Epics**: Break themes down into a set of work plans - larger chunks of work with a common objective.
 -   **Write stories**: Units of work that make up an epic.
 These are concrete activities that can be completed in an estimable amount of time.